joemccann/openwebsxsw/config/README.md

 }
 ```

 You will need a CouchDB instance as well.
+Make sure you shut down the admin party when you create your CouchDB instance.

 http://iriscouch.com is great.